 Dental crowns cover the entire tooth and provide a protective cover for the tooth.
 Dental veneers are thin pieces of tooth-colored material that replace the front part of the enamel.
 Dental crowns cost more than dental veneers because they require more extensive work on a patient’s teeth.

-What Problems Do Veneers Fix?
+What Problems Do Veneers Address?
+Solutions for a Better Smile

 Veneers are typically used to fix teeth because they are non-invasive, provide long-lasting results, & are economical.
 They are also used to fix teeth that have been discolored due to staining, excessive fluoride builds up, large resin fillings over time, or natural wear & tear.